 So how does cabin pre-conditioning work?

 Pre-conditioning allows you to schedule your departure time in advance and select the temperature you want the cabin to be when you get in.
-It’s relatively simple to set up and is often controlled via an app downloaded on your smartphone or set up through the in-car infotainment system.
+It’s relatively simple to set up and is often controlled via an app downloaded on your smartphone or through the in-car infotainment system.

 Ahead of you leaving the house, it’ll bring the cabin up to temperature, defrost and demist your windows and warm your battery so it’s operating at its peak.
 This also helps maximise your range if you’re pre-conditioning while plugged in at home.
 If you get into a cold car, you have to use the battery to warm the car up on the go, which’ll reduce your overall mileage.